thiago-23/coffee-stop/README.md

 #### Gallery Page

-* The gallery section has a select of attractive images of Café Stop dishes.
+* The gallery section has a selection of attractive images of Café Stop dishes.
 * The gallery page as all pages is responsive taking one row for smaller devices, facilitating the view of each picture.

 ![Gallery Page](docs/gallery.png)